Why Content Must Rule Your Real Estate Marketing

 If you fail to plan, you plan to fail.
 Plan your work and work your plan.

 I've been that person before who doesn't plan.
 Who would sit down at my computer and think, "hmm, what am I going to write about today."
 I would find myself clicking on random articles for inspiration and end up deep down the Internet rabbit hole.
-Next thing I know it's 1pm and I'm reading an article about why I should be eating almond butter instead of peanut butter.
+Next thing I know it's 1pm and I'm reading an article about why I should be eating almond butter for heart health instead of creating content for my website.

 Don't be the former me.
 You'll only end up wasting time and spending what precious hours you have left reacting to your work, scrapping together something that's passable.
 Instead, be proactive in any work you do and plan it out.